quantiota/Riemannian-Neural-Fields/README.md

 ### Overview
 **Structured Knowledge Accumulation (SKA)** is a forward-only learning framework that models intelligence as the continuous organization of information over space and time.
 This repository introduces the **Riemannian Neural Field** architecture — a geometric extension of SKA — where learning is represented as smooth propagation across an information manifold driven by local entropy and neuron density.
+As the field evolves, the system continuously restructures its internal organization — discovering architecture dynamically rather than following a fixed network design.

 The model extends the SKA Neural Network into a continuous field representation in which the **density of neurons is non-homogeneous**.
 This uneven distribution of neurons creates regions of varying informational activity across the manifold — areas of high density act as zones of complex processing, while lower-density regions provide diffusion and stabilization.